 Surprisingly enough, I can’t remember the exact item that finally won me over, made me bag it and bring it home and come to terms with this concept enough to phone home and tell my mother about how my monthly allowance was obviously not enough to afford new clothes so I was forced to wear other people’s old ones.

-It was a Valentino silk blouse that I bought for R70 from the local Grahamstown thrift store that finally got mother onto the thrift bandwagon.
-When winter came, she was asking me to look out for wool coats because “I’m not paying R1000 for the acrylic or polyester ones they selling in the shops,” she complained.
+A Valentino silk blouse that I bought for R70 from the local Grahamstown thrift store finally won mother onto the thrift bandwagon.
+When winter came, she was asking me to look out for wool coats: “I’m not paying R1000 for the acrylic or polyester ones they selling in the shops,” she complained.

 That was second year.
 By then, I had already gained a year’s worth experience in selling half my wardrobe and restocking the empty space with authentic thrift finds that could not be traced back to the limited number of chain clothing stores Grahamstown doesn’t even bother to boast about having because, for an opulent university campus, the variety is a bit below the breadline.

-When I was broke, or I should rather say when I am broke, (because just last week I sold a couple of things on the Second-hand Grahamstown Facebook group) instead of living off noodles, or worst case scenario, water and thin air, I walk over to my wardrobe and reassess which items of clothing I suddenly can live without.
+When I was broke, or I should rather say when I am broke, (because just last week I sold a couple of things on the Second-hand Grahamstown Facebook group) instead of living off noodles—or worst case scenario, water and thin air— I walk over to my wardrobe and reassess which items of clothing I suddenly could live without.

 Clothes as currency is a blog series that seeks to capture the beauty, authenticity and unique function of thrifting as a cultural phenomenon.
-If you’re a fellow thrift lover I hope you’ll enjoy it and be able to relate, and if you, like my former self, are a bit apprehensive and you’re still stuck on the paradox in my statement two paragraphs up, questioning the validity of how ‘updated’ and ‘fresh’ my wardrobe really is if I’m buying old clothes, I hear you.
-I really do, but at the same time, I’m hoping this series will change your mind, or at the very least, win over some of your respect for the phenomenon that is thrift shopping.
+If you’re a fellow thrifter I hope you’ll enjoy it and be able to relate.
+And if you, like my former self, are a bit apprehensive about the whole thing and you’re still stuck on the paradox in my statement two paragraphs up— questioning the validity of how ‘updated’ and ‘fresh’ my wardrobe really is if I’m buying old clothes I hear you too.
+But I’m hoping this series will change your mind, or at the very least, win over some of your respect for the phenomenon that is thrift shopping.